CDDelta/arweave-dart/README.md

 ### Utilities

-This package exposes various utilities for Base64 encoding/decoding, AR/Winston formatting etc. To use them, import them like so:
+`arweave-dart` exposes various utilities for Base64 encoding/decoding, AR/Winston formatting etc. To use them, import them like so:

 ```dart
 import 'package:arweave/utils.dart' as arweaveUtils;